We Can Help With Your Thyroid.

 The Renewed Vitality Solution for Hypothyroidism with Thyroid Replacement Therapy

 Our thyroid doctor has been working with thyroid disorders for over 17 years.
 As a result, Renewed Vitality’s thyroid providers do extremely thorough testing when checking the health of the thyroid gland and availability of active thyroid hormone in the body.
 We do a panel of tests to check out every aspect of thyroid hormone production and its utilization in the body.
 Furthermore, we do not use antiquated systems of reading the results as is very common in the medical industry.
 In addition to thorough testing, Renewed Vitality will do a physical examination to look for telltale signs of hypothyroidism.
 They will listen to the symptoms you have been experiencing and investigate until they find the root cause of the problem.

 Once the diagnosis for hypothyroidism has been made your individualize treatment plan may be created and implemented.
 The goal of thyroid hormone replacement therapy is to compensate for the lack of hormone secreted by your thyroid gland.
 There are a wide variety of types and forms of replacement thyroid hormone.
-Renewed Vitality providers have had great success with prescribing bioidentical T3 hormone in capsule form from compounding pharmacies.
+Our Renewed Vitality thyroid doctor has had great success with prescribing bioidentical T3 hormone in capsule form from compounding pharmacies.
 But it’s important to understand that every patient’s therapy will be different.
 There’s no set treatment plan when it comes to thyroid hormone replacement therapy.
 How the body absorbs the hormones, along with the amount of hormones it needs, is quite varied.
 Your treatment plan will be individualized based exactly on your lab results and symptoms.
 As such, you should expect that we will adjust dosage and forms of therapy until we have the optimal formula for you.

 At Renewed Vitality we take pride and joy in having helped hundreds of people successfully overcome hypothyroidism and restoring them back to their healthy and energetic life they once enjoyed!